-The Treasure Data CLI allows you to create databases and tables, issue queries, view existing job results, and import/export data.
+The Treasure Data CLI allows you to create databases and tables, import/export data into/from the tables, set and modify the table schema, issue queries, monitor job status, view and download job results, create schedule queries, and much more.

 Table of Contents